ThomasR/nonogram-solver/doc/internals.md

 ## Debug Mode

 Want to know what exactly is going on behind the scenes?
-Set the environment variable `NONODEBUG` to launch in debug mode (produces a **lot** of output).
+Use the `-d` command line flag to launch in debug mode (produces a **lot** of output).